Massimo Busacca: UEFA Euro 2008

+2009 FIFA Confederations Cup

+Busacca was chosen as a referee for the 2009 FIFA Confederations Cup, refereeing the 2009 FIFA Confederations Cup semi-final game between hosts South Africa and eventual champions Brazil on 25 June 2009 in Johannesburg; Brazil went on to win the match 1–0.

 2010 FIFA World Cup

-He was selected as a referee for the 2010 FIFA World Cup and refereed the South Africa vs. Uruguay game.
+He was selected as a referee for the 2010 FIFA World Cup and refereed the Group A match between hosts South Africa and Uruguay.

-He awarded a penalty and showed the red card to the South African goalkeeper, Itumeleng Khune, in the 77th minute, for tripping the Uruguay striker, Luis Suárez.
-Hosts South Africa went on to lose the game 3–0, and Khune became just the second goalkeeper to be sent off in World Cup history.
+He awarded a penalty and showed a red card to the South African goalkeeper, Itumeleng Khune, in the 77th minute, for tripping the Uruguay striker, Luis Suárez.
+South Africa went on to lose the game 3–0, and Khune became just the second goalkeeper to be sent off in World Cup history.

-2011 Champions League

-On 8 March 2011, Busacca was the referee in a UEFA Champions League 2010–11 Round of 16 match between Arsenal F.C. and FC Barcelona controversially sending Robin Van Persie off for kicking the ball after the whistle, with some commentators suggesting that he had cemented his place in the hall of fame of worst refereeing decisions of all time.